ansys/pyedb/doc/source/getting_started/installation.rst

 Installation
 ============
-PyEDB consolidates and extends all existing capital around scripting for AEDB, allowing reuse of existing code, sharing of best practices, and collaboration.
+PyEDB consolidates and extends all existing capital around scripting for EDB, allowing reuse of existing code, sharing of best practices, and collaboration.

-This PyAnsys library has been tested on HFSS, Icepak, SIWave.
+PyEDB has been tested on HFSS, Icepak, and SIWave.

 Requirements
 ~~~~~~~~~~~~
+To use PyEDB, you must have a licensed copy of AEDT 2023 R2 or later.

+PyEDB also supports the AEDT Student version 2023 R2 or later.
+For more information, see the
+`Ansys Electronics Desktop Student  - Free Software Download <https://www.ansys.com/academic/students/ansys-e
+lectronics-desktop-student>`_ page on the Ansys website.

-In addition to the runtime dependencies listed in the installation information, PyEDB
+Any additional runtime dependencies are listed in the following installation topics.
-requires Ansys Electronics Desktop (AEDT) 2023 R2 or later.

 Install from a Python file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 AEDT already includes CPython 3.7, which can be used to run PyEDB.
-It is also possible to use CPython 3.7 (3.10 from AEDT 2023R2) as a virtual environment to run PyEDB.
+You can also use CPython 3.7 (3.10 from AEDT 2023 R2) in a virtual environment to run PyEDB.

-Offline install is also possible using wheelhouses.
-A wheelhouse is a zip containing all needed packages that can be installed offline.
-PyEDB wheelhouse can be found at `Releases <https://github.com/ansys/pyedb/releases>`_.
+You can install PyEDB offline using a wheelhouse, which is a ZIP file containing all the needed packages.
+The `Releases <https://github.com/ansys/pyedb/releases>`_ page of the PyEDB repository provides PyEDB wheelhouses for various Python releases on different operating system.

-After downloading the wheelhouse zip specific for your distribution and Python release, run the script from Python terminal with providing the zip full path as argument.
+After downloading the wheelhouse for your Python release and operating system, run the script from the Python terminal, providing the full path to the ZIP file as an argument.

 Install on CPython from PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install PyEDB on CPython 3.7 through 3.10 from PyPI:
+You can install PyEDB on CPython 3.7 through 3.10 from PyPI, the Python Package Index,
+with this command:

 .. code:: shell

     pip install pyedb

 Linux support
 ~~~~~~~~~~~~~